arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

   a list of analyzers, by name as defined via the section [Analyzers], that should be applied to values of processed document attributes

-* boost: \<optional\> (default: 1.0)
-  sort preference factor that should be applied to values of processed document attributes, documents otherwise scored equally but having a higher preference will appear sooner/higher in the sorted resultset

 * fields: \<optional\> (default: {})
   a map{\<attribute-name\>, [Link properties]} of fields that should be processed at each level of the document